 - Squarer edges?

-The Apple iPhone 12 models are reported to be coming with an entirely new design, according to rumours.
+The Apple iPhone 12 models are reported to be coming with a new design, according to rumours.
 It's not yet clear what the design might be - though some renders show squarer edges compared to the rounded edges we have been used to since the iPhone 6.
+Supply chain sources have suggested that the phones will be slightly larger, due to larger displays, but thinner overall than the 2019 models.

 Apple iPhone 12 displays